mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing a power strip

-TODO: Why power strip?
-Need it for components that don't need battery backup.
+Even though my rack has a UPS, I find it useful to have a simple power strip as well.
+Some of the components in my rack are non-essential and don't need to stay online during a power outage.

 For example, I keep a little IoT device in my rack that [monitors performance of my solar panels](/notes/debugging-vlans-tp-link/#mistake-2-forgetting-to-add-my-router-to-the-vlan).
 That device is not at all critical, so I'm fine if it goes offline during a power failure.
 In fact, I prefer it to go offline because I don't want it eating up my scarce battery life in an outage.

 ### Candidates

+Power strips are, frankly, not so exciting, so I didn't shop around very much.
+I just looked at two.

 | Brand          | Model                                                                                                                  | Outlets | Price      |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------- | ------- | ---------- |
 | **Tripp Lite** | [**RS-1215-RA**](https://www.newegg.com/black-tripp-lite-12-outlets-power-strip/p/N82E16812120265?Item=9SIAFVF75F0869) | **12**  | **$78.11** |
 | CyberPower     | [CPS1215RMS](https://www.newegg.com/cyberpower-cps1215rms-12-outlets-nema-5-15r/p/N82E16842102076)                     | 12      | $59.84     |

-Power strips are, frankly, not so exciting, so I didn't shop around very much.
-I just looked at two.
+### Review: CyberPower CPS1215RMS

+- Grade: C

+I bought this strip a few years ago for the TinyPilot office (TODO: link).
+I decided not to buy it again because the outlets are too close together.
+A lot of the things I plug in at the office are bricks, so they cover two outlets.

 ### Review: Tripp Lite RS-1215-RA

+- Grade: B+

 More important to have more rear outlets.
 I occasionally use the front outlets, but I've only ever used two at a time at maximum.
 If I were doing it again, I'd choose a strip that has more rear outlets and fewer front outlets.

-### Review: CyberPower CPS1215RMS

-I bought this strip a few years ago for the TinyPilot office (TODO: link).
-I decided not to buy it again because the outlets are too close together.
-A lot of the things I plug in at the office are bricks, so they cover two outlets.

 ## Choosing a Raspberry Pi rack mount